Join our webinar

 'We handle a host of claims in-house.
 Depending on what the partner’s looking for, we can maintain those in-house, we can outsource to TPAs or we might recommend going out of house if you have something very complex and niche.
 But if you have simple, high-volume claims with a multilingual requirement, then those are the claims we handle really effectively within Qover.' - Ed Ackerman, Chief Customer Officer

 'We actually manage about 80% of the claim volume ourselves, with a very strong focus on efficiency, but also quality.
 When we insource claims, we provide all of our partners with an online dashboard where they can track the different claims, their status and also their service level agreement.
 We have very strict SLAs in place with all of our partners.
-It's very transparent, which is one of our key focuses.' – Quentin Colmant, CEO and Co-founder
+It's very transparent, which is one of our key focuses.' – Quentin Colmant, CEO & Co-founder

 6. Qover goes direct to market.